 As the Metropolitan Planning Organization (MPO) for the area, AMATS is responsible for programming public transportation projects for the two transit providers, METRO and PARTA.
 METRO and PARTA submit projects to AMATS for programming in the TIP.
 These projects are drawn from the AMATS Regional Transportation Plan.
 The submissions from METRO and PARTA are evaluated and prioritized as described in the AMATS Funding Policy Guidelines.
-Priorities are based on AMATS Regional Goals and Objectives.
+Priorities are based on AMATS Regional Goals and Objectives, as well as both of the METRO and PARTA Transit Asset Management (TAM) Plans.
 The projects are then programmed by year in the TIP based on the evaluations, timing of the projects, and the availability of funding.

 Most transit projects submitted to AMATS request funding through the FTA Section 5307 Urbanized Area Formula Program.
 The Akron Urbanized Area receives an annual apportionment from this program.
 In addition, METRO and PARTA receive, by agreement, a portion of the Cleveland Urbanized Area's Section 5307 funds for the northern part of their service area in each of their respective counties.
 The bulk of Section 5307 funds that METRO and PARTA utilize are derived from the Akron Urbanized Area's apportionment.

 Medina County Public Transit (MCPT) receives a small portion of Section 5307 funds for serving portions of the Wadsworth area.
 Wadsworth is in Medina County, and thus falls under the purview of NOACA, the MPO serving the greater Cleveland area.
 MCPT projects are programmed in the NOACA TIP.
 The fiscal constraint analyses for METRO and PARTA contained in this TIP take into consideration the urbanized area allocation of federal funds and the incongruous and variable nature of urbanized areas and consequent MPO boundaries.
 Further discussions of these issues are contained in the attached AMATS Funding Policy Guidelines, as well as the Memorandum of Understanding (MOU) with MCPT (AMATS Resolution 2012-22; December 13, 2012).
-Because of these boundary variations, Greater Cleveland RTA (GCRTA) also receives a small portion of Akron Urbanized Area funds.
+NOACA programs transit projects for providers applying for funds used in the AMATS area.